What is Fibromyalgia?

-Other drugs that have been shown to be effective in fibromyalgia include venlafaxine, tizanidine and tramadol, cannabinoids (medications derived from the components of marijuana), gamma-hydroxybutyrate (GHB) and low-dose naltrexone.
+Other drugs that have been shown to be effective in fibromyalgia include venlafaxine, tizanidine and tramadol, cannabinoids (medications derived from the components of marijuana), gamma-hydroxybutyrate (GHB), and low-dose naltrexone.

 Modest doses of nonsteroidal anti-inflammatory drugs (NSAIDs), such as naproxen or ibuprofen, may provide some pain relief.
 Most doctors don’t prescribe opioid pain relievers or tranquilizers except for the most severe cases of fibromyalgia because these drugs aren’t as effective for fibromyalgia pain as other types of pain.
-Also, taking them long term can affect the organs.
+Also, taking them long-term can affect the organs.

 Physical activity has been shown to be a valuable fibromyalgia treatment, but activities must be chosen carefully and started at a low level.
-In some cases people with fibromyalgia are given the drug pyridostigmine prior to exercise to help reduce pain.
+In some cases, people with fibromyalgia are given the drug pyridostigmine prior to exercise to help reduce pain.

-Biofeedback teaches people how to change physiological functions, such as slowing a racing heartbeat or relax clenched or tight muscles.
+Biofeedback teaches people how to change physiological functions, such as slowing a racing heartbeat or relaxing clenched or tight muscles.
 People who clench their jaw muscles may have temporomandibular joint (TMJ) pain, which is common in those with fibromyalgia.

 A few studies have shown statistically significant improvement of pain with acupuncture, but others have not.
 If you are curious about acupuncture, try three treatments.
 If you think you have benefited from the sessions, continue up to six or eight treatments.
-By then, you can decide whether acupuncture is cost-effective helpful enough for you to continue further.
+By then, you can decide whether acupuncture is cost-effective and helpful enough for you to continue further.